-The CLD Standards Council for Scotland is the professional body for everyone active in Community Learning and Development in Scotland.
-Our vision is one of supporting the continuing improvement of Community Learning and Development practice to provide quality services for communities and individuals across Scotland.
-Using CLD principles and values we work with our partners to raise standards, increase public satisfaction and achieve sustainable progress.
+The CLD Standards Council Scotland is the professional body for people who work and volunteer in community learning and development.
+Registered members of the Standards Council include people such as community development, adult learning and youth workers.
+Our vision is that the communities and people of Scotland are served by CLD practitioners that are recognised as competent, confident and committed to equality, empowerment and life-wide learning for all.
+Using CLD principles and values we work with our partners to raise standards, increase public satisfaction, and achieve sustainable progress.